marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 };
 ```

-If you are using Javascript/Typescript, Pulumi has a great feature where you can define Lambda functions as inline code.
-This avoids the need to manage your lambda function separately and is incredibly valuable when attaching lambda functions to events, such as `onObject` events for S3 Buckets.
+If you are using Javascript or Typescript, Pulumi has a great feature where you can define Lambda functions as inline code.
+This avoids the need to manage your lambda function separately and is incredibly valuable when attaching lambda functions to events, such as `onObject` events for S3 buckets.

 ```ts
 export = async {